Skip to main content

 Furthermore, specific bacterial taxa have been correlated with testosterone levels.
 Studies have identified positive correlations between testosterone levels and the abundance of certain bacteria, such as those from the Ruminococcaceae and Clostridiaceae families.

-These bacteria are often associated with the production of short-chain (SCFAs), such as butyrate, which are known to have anti-inflammatory properties and play a crucial role in maintaining the integrity of the gut lining.
+These bacteria are often associated with the production of short-chain fatty acids (SCFAs), such as butyrate, which are known to have anti-inflammatory properties and play a crucial role in maintaining the integrity of the gut lining.
 A diet rich in fermentable fibers from a diverse range of plant sources can promote the growth of these beneficial bacteria, thereby supporting a gut environment that is conducive to healthy androgen metabolism.

 • Ruminococcus ∞ This genus has shown a strong positive correlation with testosterone levels and is involved in the breakdown of complex carbohydrates.